zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

    5. For any [Out-Of-Bailiwick] name server name the IP address should be ignored.
    6. Output the *Name Servers* set.
-   7. Exit these test procedures.
+   7. Exit these procedures.

-2. If *Child Zone* is the root zone ".", then output the set of name server names and IP addresses from *Root Name Servers* and exit these test procedures.
+2. If *Child Zone* is the root zone ".", then output the set of name server names and IP addresses from *Root Name Servers* and exit these procedures.

 3. Using Method [Get-Parent-NS-IP] extract the name server IP addresses for the parent zone ("Parent NS").